Pathfinder FAQs For Coaches

 Q: I have pictures and video to share of the Pathfinder(s) on my team.
 How can I share them?

 A: You will have an opportunity to upload pictures and video when filling out the Start-of-Season Report and Post Season Coach Report.
-Mike and Nargis also enjoy a nice warm fuzzy in their inbox from time to time!

 Q: Any Spanish translation or assistance I can have to communicate with parents who are primarily Spanish speakers?